-The writing was good, and the author does a great job keeping you hooked in the story (eg. difficult to go to bed).
-I liked how the futuristic/dystopian nature leaked in; a refreshing change from the (stated) requirement that every story reveal it's genre in the first paragraph.
-Several key scenes were not presented in scene but only afterwards; I'm not so sure this works as well from the stated wisdom to present the big happenings on the page, but it was a clear part of the style.
+The writing was good, and the author does a great job keeping you hooked in the story, making it difficult to put down.
+I liked how the futuristic/dystopian nature leaked in; a refreshing change from the modern (stated) requirement that every story reveal it's genre in the first paragraph.
+The choice to omit presenting key scenes was similarly against conventional wisdom; I didn't find it worked well..

-However, by the 20% mark, things were so bad, and clearly going to get so much worse, that I just couldn't put myself through it.
-The worst for me was how the protagonist just ingests all the negativity about herself, and this definitely just gets worse.
-A strong character voice, but too depressing for me.
-I skipped to 95% and got to the twist at the end which was interestingly late for novel conventions but pleasantly somewhat hopeful.
+However, by the 20% mark, things were so bad for the protagonist, and clearly going to get so much worse, that I just couldn't put myself through it.
+The worst for me was how the protagonist just ingests all the negativity about herself, and this definitely gets worse and worse.
+She has a strong character voice, but it was too depressing for me.
+I skipped to 95% and it was pretty much exactly where I expected.
+There is, however, a twist at the end which was interestingly late for novel conventions and also suprisingly hopeful.